TheNorthFeng/DisableInteraction/README.md

   - Use scissors
   - Fly
   - Untie the tether
+  - Place Block
+  - Destruction block
+  - Put the item into the enchant table
+  - Enchant items

 be careful:
 	This plugin is for entertainment only.
 The author is not responsible for the consequences caused by your use of this plugin